ikron/Neurospora_NAM_population/README.md

 The natural strains have had their genomes re-sequenced with Illumina, and either by us, or other groups.
 See [TPC GWAS preprint](https://www.biorxiv.org/content/10.1101/2024.04.29.591604v1) for details.

+The re-sequencing data is available at SRA XXXXXXX (Note: submission to SRA had an error, it is currently being investigated).

 ### RAD-sequencing the offspring

 Since the genomes of the parents are known from sequencing, we genotyped the offspring using RAD-sequencing and then identified where recombination breakpoints occurred based on the RAD-genotypes.
 Then we could infer their full SNP genotypes from the SNP genotypes of the parents.
 See [TPC GWAS preprint](https://www.biorxiv.org/content/10.1101/2024.04.29.591604v1) for details.

+The RAD-sequencing data is available at SRA [PRJNA1109407](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA1109407).

 ### Genotype data file